• Home

 Pleasant walk towards Passo Ju dal’Ega.

-This is how it looks when you look back, it was still rather early and the colors are not the best:
+This is how it looks when you look back.
+It was still rather early and the colors are not the best:

 View back.